mlavik1/UnityVolumeRendering/README.md

 After installing, you can import the **Basic Demo** sample (scene + camera controller) and **Sample Data** (test datasets) from the Package Manager window.

+**As a submodule:**

+Add the repository as a git submodule, under "Packages".

 # Requirements
 - Unity 6 (6000.0) or newer

 # How to use sample scene
 - Install the package (see [Installation](#installation))
-- In the Package Manager, find "Unity Volume Rendering" and import the "Basic Demo" and "Sample Data" samples
+- In the Package Manager, find "Unity Volume Rendering", click the "Sampels" tab and import the "Basic Demo" and "Sample Data" samples
 - Open the imported "TestScene.unity"
 - Click "Volume Rendering" in the menu bar
 - Select "Load Raw dataset" (or something else, if you already have a dataset you want to import)